zachsnow/saladplate/README.md

   -o, --output     output file; overrides --directory and --suffix
 ```

-Simplate generally operates in 2 modes.
+Saladplate generally operates in 2 modes.
 If you pass `--directory`, then
 each file you pass will be templated independently, and the output written
 into the given directory.
 Use `--suffix` to change the extension of the output
 file -- for instance, if you template the files `some.template` and `another.txt`